AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 ```
 You can also create a model with a 3D Modeling program, or download one from any of the online catalogs (listed on the [[Resources]] page).
 Be sure your model is in OBJ/MTL format, where the .obj files describes the geometry and the .mtl describes the materials of the object, as this is the only 3D object format currently supported by Altspace.

-To load your object, use the AltOBJMTLLoader available in the SDK.
+Now let's load the model.
 Add the following code in the `<body>` section.
 ```
 <script>
 var scene = new THREE.Scene();